KantoJosh/image-filter-service/README.md

 # Deliverables

-1. Clean install of Ubuntu 18.04
-2. See `setup` file in top level directory
+- See `setup` file in top level directory for setup script
-3. See `build` file in top level directory
+- See `build` file in top level directory for build script
-4. See `server.py` for server implementation and `server` script for execution
+- See `server.py` for server implementation and `server` script for execution
-5. See `client.py` for client implementation and `client` script for execution
+- See `client.py` for client implementation and `client` script for execution
-6. See `Discussion` below
+- See `Discussion` below

 # Discussion